Naraka in Buddhism: Lohakumbhī

+In Mahayana Buddhism

 Descriptions of Narakas

 There are several schemes for counting these narakas and enumerating their torments.
 Some sources describe five hundred or even hundreds of thousands of different narakas.
 One of the most common scheme is that of the Eight Great Hot Narakas and Eight Great Cold Narakas.
 Physically, Naraka is thought of as a series of layers extending below Jambudvīpa.
 There are also series of isolated and boundary hells called Pratyeka naraka (Pacceka-niraya) and Lokantarikas.

 The sufferings of the dwellers in naraka often resemble those of the pretas, and the two types of being are easily confused.
 The simplest distinction is that beings in Naraka are confined to their subterranean world, while the pretas are free to move about.

 As for how beings come into hell, they are not born in these naraka but appear by means of manifestation (Upapāta उपपात) as adults under the influence of the karmic force.
 The bodies they are manifested in are made of resilient matter that can withstand even the most extreme pain.
-In some texts, it is reported that the bodies are large to extent the suffering.
+In some texts, it is reported that the bodies are large to extend the suffering.